The Wizarding World of Harry Potter (Universal Orlando Resort): Previous attempts

 Rumors of a Harry Potter-themed area at a Universal Studios park or a Disney park started to circulate in 2003.
 However, the rights to the Harry Potter franchise had been acquired by Warner Bros., who denied all the rumors.
 In 2001, Time Warner used this license to construct and operate the Harry Potter Movie Magic Experience at Warner Bros.
 Movie World on the Gold Coast, Australia; it was a small indoor walkthrough featuring many re-creations of locations in the first two movies.
 After two years of operation, it was removed.

 The Walt Disney Company and Universal entered bidding negotiations with Warner Bros. and Rowling for the theme park rights to Harry Potter in the United States.
 In 2004, Rowling signed a letter-of-intent with Disney, with the company intending to develop a Harry Potter section in a corner of Fantasyland, within the Magic Kingdom park at Walt Disney World.
 Ultimately, Disney pulled out of negotiations, citing that Rowling's creative influence and the terms established by Warner Bros. were too stringent.

 Rumors and official announcement

-In January 2007, About.com reported a rumor from a "highly credible source" that the Lost Continent area within Universal's Islands of Adventure park was to be re-themed "to the stories and characters of one of the most popular children's franchises".
+In January 2007, About.com reported a rumor from a "highly credible source" that the Lost Continent area within Islands of Adventure park was to be re-themed "to the stories and characters of one of the most popular children's franchises".
 Other sources followed up in the next few days with unofficial confirmation the new area would involve Harry Potter, and was being developed under the name "Project Strong Arm" in reference to the KUKA robotic arm technology it would utilise.
 Nikki Finke reported her own confirmation of the Potter park plans in April, followed shortly by a story in The Scotsman; both reports were widely relayed by other media sources.
 On May 31, 2007, Universal (in partnership with Warner Bros.) officially announced the 20 acre addition recreating Hogwarts, the Forbidden Forest and Hogsmeade, with a planned opening in 2009.